peeblesbrandon/fcc-url-shortener/README.md

 # URL Shortener Microservice / API
 Turn those lengthy, confusing URLs into shorter and easier to use links.
+[Click here to view the live demo](https://url-bsp.glitch.me).

 URLs sent to the API will automatically be validated before being given a unique short URL and added to the NoSQL database.
 Optimized for desktop and mobile.